 For we are God’s masterpiece.
 He has created us anew in Christ Jesus, so we can do the good things he planned for us long ago.
 Ephesians 2:10

 Moms live in messes.
 The toys, crumbs, and spit-up are their natural surroundings.
 Moms often feel like a mess.
 They are exhausted, under-showered, and hormonal.

 A Beautiful Mess reminds moms that beauty can come out of their difficult spots.
 The grime of mothering young children brings the beauty of motherhood.

-The next MOPS meeting (“Cleaning Your Spiritual Closet”) will be Thursday, March 13, from 6:30-8:30.
-The topic will be “Personal Spiritual Growth,” and our activity will be “Mommy Feud.”
+The next MOPS meeting (“Embracing Your Unique Child”) will be Thursday, April 10, from 6:30-8:30.
+We will have a presentation by a psychologist on birth order and how it impacts personality.
 All mothers of preschoolers are welcome.
 First visit is free, and child care is provided at no charge!